donasam/Employee-Data-Analysis/Documentation.md

 ![12_5](https://user-images.githubusercontent.com/83896298/169621570-56a7910a-93d9-4bf2-ba17-1ba8f1457709.png)

-### 5 : Upload data to PySpark and perform data analysis and ML modeling using Spark SQL and Spark ML respectively.
+### Step 5 : Upload data to PySpark and perform data analysis and ML modeling using Spark SQL and Spark ML respectively.

 ### EDA in PySpark